elastic/logstash/qa/integration/README.md

 ## Testing on Windows

 The integration tests should be run from MacOS or Linux.
-However, the tests can be run locally within Docker [on Windows???].
+However, the tests can be run locally within Docker on Windows.

-//ToDO: Get specifics on what this means.

 ## Adding a new test